This article explains how to write job results to your Salesforce.com organization.

 If you have a Salesforce.com Session ID, you can authenticate with the session_id option instead of username, password, and security token (that is, username, password, and security token can be omitted from the URL).

 The default number of retries is retry=2 but one can virtually set it to any number.
-Please note that the number of retries affect the overall duration of a query.
+The number of retries affect the overall duration of a query.

 Split Records options

 The Treasure Data result export splits the records in the result of a query in chunks of 10000 records by default and bulk upload one chunk at a time.
 The split_records option configures the size of this chunk, if required.

 To output the result of a single query to Salesforce.com organization add the -r / —result option to the td query command.
 After the job is finished, the results are written into your Salesforce.com organization Object:

 $ td query -w -d testdb \ --result 'sfdc://login.salesforce.com/CustomObject__c?session_id=.....' \ "SELECT code as Code__c, COUNT(1) as Count__c FROM www_access GROUP BY code"

 To create a scheduled query whose output is systematically written to Salesforce.com organization, add the -r / —result option when creating the schedule through the td sched:create command:

 $ td sched:create hourly_count_example "0 * * * *" -d testdb \ --result 'sfdc://user%40treasure-data.com:PASSWORDsecuritytoken@login.salesforce.com/CustomObject__c' \ "SELECT COUNT(*) as Count__c FROM www_access"